Ancient Rivers Healing Arts, Inc.

 • Testimonials

-Welcome to Ancient Rivers Healing Arts, Inc., a multi-modality healing center offering treatment of chronic and acute disease of the body, spirit and mind.
-I am a licensed acupuncturist and trained shamanic practitioner offering distance shamanic healing sessions, acupuncture and Chinese medical treatments and herbal consultation.
-Distance treatments include work on human clients as well as their pets and homes.
+Welcome to Ancient Rivers Healing Arts, Inc., offering treatment of chronic and acute disease of the body, spirit and mind.
+I am a licensed acupuncturist and offer acupuncture and Chinese medical treatments.
 To schedule a session and begin your healing journey today click

 Schedule Now

-A variety of healing modalities are used including shamanic healing and acupuncture, shiatsu, herbal formulas, moxabustion, lifestyle and dietary suggestions.
-Private journey instruction is available to deepen the client's own connection to the Divine.
-Shamanic healing work is available via long distance and in-person.
-Acupuncture and Chinese medicine are available at the Ancient Rivers Healing Arts, Inc. office 358 W. 8th Avenue, in the
+A variety of healing modalities are used including acupuncture, herbal formulas, lifestyle and dietary suggestions.
+Acupuncture and Chinese medicine are available at the Ancient Rivers Healing Arts, Inc. office 1661 High Street,

 I believe in creating sustainable and vibrant communities.
 Ancient Rivers Healing Arts, Inc. donates a percent of annual profit to Nearby Nature in their Green Giving Program and has volunteered time through Volunteers In Medicine.
 Ancient Rivers Healing Arts, Inc. has donated services to many community events such as a benefit for The River Road Swim Team, a fund raiser for Doctors Without Borders held by Girls Out Loud, The Walk on The Wild Side & Haunted Hike & 20th Anniversary Celebration for Nearby Nature, The Man Cave Poker Event for Next Step Recycling, and The Shades of Pink Wellness Fair put on by Pacific Source.
 I served on the Board of Directors of Nearby Nature and recently wrote and directed the Kinder Critter environmental musical for the 20th anniversary Celebration.

-I have been elected to the Oregon Association of Acupuncture and Oriental Medicine (OAAOM) Board of Directors.
-We are currently working on several issues that impact practitioners and patients alike.
+I have served on the Oregon Association of Acupuncture and Oriental Medicine (OAAOM) Board of Directors who have worked on several issues that impact practitioners and patients alike.
 I am a certified Diplomate with the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).

 Education